NEW PROGRAMME SEPTEMBER 2019 – APRIL 2020

 OSSETT LOCAL AND FAMILY HISTORY NETWORK

 The network meets monthly with the aim of bringing together both beginners and more experienced local and family historians in order to exchange advice and information.
 Meetings are held on the second Friday of each month, usually in Ossett Library.
-However, as the Library is currently in temporary premises, meetings will be held in Horbury Library from 11.00am to 12.30pm.
-Our next session will be on Friday 14 December when we will discuss our family history brick walls and perhaps have a local and family history quiz.
+However, as the Library is currently in temporary premises in the Town Hall , meetings will be held in Horbury Library from 11.00am to 12.30pm.
+Our next session will be on Friday 9th August when we will be looking at birth, marriage and death certificates - their advantages and disadvantages when used to research family history